discordjs/guide/guide/popular-topics/embeds.md

 You don't need to include all the elements showcased above.
 If you want a simpler embed, leave some out.
 :::

-The `.setColor()` method accepts a <DocsLink path="typedef/ColorResolvable" />, e.g. an integer, an array of RGB values or specific color strings.
+The `.setColor()` method accepts a <DocsLink path="typedef/ColorResolvable" />, e.g. an integer, HEX color string, an array of RGB values or specific color strings.

 To add a blank field to the embed, you can use `.addFields({ name: '\u200b', value: '\u200b' })`.